safespring/docs/content/container-platform/faq.md

 ## How can I spot potential problems ?

-Debugging **Deployments**, **StatefulSets** (similar resources) and **Pods** in an OpenShift project focus on:
+Debugging **Deployments**, **StatefulSets**, **Pods** and other resources in an OKD project focuses on:

 - Checking pod status and logs.
 - Describing deployments, statefulsets and pods to identify issues.
 - Reviewing events and resource quotas.
 - Inspecting image pulls, health probes, and network configurations.

-By following these techniques, you should be able to identify the root cause of most issues in OpenShift deployments.
+By following these techniques, you should be able to identify the root cause of most issues in OKD deployments.

-Below are the various methods and tools you can use to debug and troubleshoot deployments and pods within OpenShift.

 ### 1. Check the Status of the Resource